YelbyTheCat/Texture_Grabber/README.md

 # Texture_Grabber
-Grabs all textures on a model and throws them onto the model
+Grabs all textures on a model and throws them into 1 folder